-What is Elon Musk's Starship?
+Starship gets FAA approval - but what exactly is Elon Musk's space vehicle?

 - Published

-Elon Musk is planning to soon launch the prototype of a vehicle that could be a game-changer for space travel.
+Elon Musk is developing a vehicle that could be a game-changer for space travel.
 Starship, as it's known, will be a fully reusable transport system capable of carrying up to 100 people to the Red Planet.

+On Friday, the US Federal Aviation Administration (FAA) granted a long-awaited license to Elon Musk's private spaceflight company, SpaceX, for the first orbital launch of the massive Starship rocket system.

+SpaceX says the first test flight is scheduled for Monday 17 April - but Musk has said he does not know exactly when it will fly.

-The founding ethos of Elon Musk's private spaceflight company SpaceX was to make life multi-planetary.
-This is partly motivated by existential threats such as an asteroid collision big enough to wipe out humanity.
+The founding ethos of Mr Musk's SpaceX was to make life multi-planetary.
+He says that settling humans on other worlds, such as Mars, could preserve civilisation if Earth were to experience a cataclysm, such as a large asteroid impact.

-Settling other planets would place some of the eggs in other baskets, sparing human civilisation if one of them were to experience a cataclysm.

-In 2016, the entrepreneur outlined his rationale at an international conference in Mexico: "History is going to bifurcate along two directions.
-One path is we stay on Earth forever, and then there will be some eventual extinction event," he said.
+"History is going to bifurcate along two directions.
+One path is we stay on Earth forever, and then there will be some eventual extinction event," Musk said in 2016.

 "The alternative is to become a spacefaring civilisation and a multi-planet species, which I hope you would agree is the right way to go."

-Musk has often spoken about his dream of building cities on Mars.
+The SpaceX founder has often spoken about his dream of building cities on Mars.
 He believes that settlements would need large numbers of people in order to become self-sustaining.

 Realising this dream requires a vehicle that's up to the task.
 Starship is a rocket and spacecraft combination that could ferry more than 100 people a time to the Red Planet.

-The system is designed to be fully reusable, meaning the principal hardware elements are not discarded in the sea or allowed to burn up, as happens with some other launch systems, but are instead recovered from space.
-They can then be refurbished and flown again, reducing the cost of the whole enterprise.
+The system is designed to be fully and rapidly reusable.
+Being fully reusable means the principal hardware elements are not discarded in the sea or allowed to burn up, as happens with some other launch systems, but return to the ground so they can be flown again.

+Rapid reusability means that after coming back from space, Starship can be re-filled with propellant and be ready to launch again in a short period of time - like an aircraft.
+This reduces the cost of the whole enterprise.

 Starship: An overview

-The rocket part of the system is called Super Heavy, while the spacecraft part is called Starship.
+At launch, the spacecraft, called Starship, will sit atop a rocket called Super Heavy.

-The combined system will stand 120m (394ft) -tall and, somewhat confusingly, is also referred to as Starship.
+The combined system will stand 120m (394ft) -tall and is also referred to as Starship.

 Let's take the spacecraft first.
 With its nosecone and landing fins, the stainless-steel vehicle resembles the rocket-ships from the golden age of science fiction.

-The 50m (160ft) -long craft, also known as the upper stage, has a huge payload compartment near the front (aft) end that will be able to haul large cargo or people to destinations in deep space.
+At the rear of the 50m (160ft) -long craft are six highly efficient Raptor engines, developed over the course of a decade by SpaceX.
+The combustion takes place in stages, and the engine's design cuts the amount of propellant that's wasted.

-Towards the middle of the craft are the propellant tanks.
-These feed liquid methane (CH4) and liquid oxygen (O2) to six Raptor engines at the rear of the vehicle.
+Towards the middle of the vehicle are the propellant tanks.
+These feed liquid methane (CH4) and liquid oxygen (O2) to the Raptors.

 Methane is the fuel and oxygen acts as an oxidiser - a chemical that makes the fuel burn.
 The combination is dubbed methalox.